ManalAbdulqawi/ImageSearch/README.md

 ## Credits

 - Special thanks to my mentor, Spencer_ci, and my Lecturer Robert Thompson from Dudley College for their invaluable support and for answering all my questions on Slack and Teams!
+-I used [DeepAI](https://deepai.org/) to receive suggestions for handling bugs in the code..

 ### Content